HKati/pulse-release-gates-0.1/PULSE_safe_pack_v0/docs/EXTERNAL_DETECTORS.md

 external detectors in advisory-only mode in their own workflows or profiles if desired.

-For the full, up-to-date guide (including schemas, examples and integration patterns), see the top-level documentation in this
+For the full, up-to-date top-level documentation in this repository:

-repository:
+- Policy (gating vs advisory, defaults): docs/EXTERNAL_DETECTORS.md

-- `docs/EXTERNAL_DETECTORS.md`
+- External detector summaries (schemas, examples, integration patterns): docs/external_detector_summaries.md

-If you archive this pack (e.g. via Zenodo/DOI), consider including both this file and the top-level documentation so that external detector behaviour remains transparent to downstream users.
+If you archive this pack (e.g. via Zenodo/DOI), consider including this file plus the two top-level documents above so that external detector behavior remains transparent and reproducible for downstream users.